 Scientists have found that women who get pregnant while using birth control may carry a gene that breaks down the hormones common in contraceptives.

 For the study, scientists looked at 350 healthy women with a median age of 22.5 years old and a contraceptive implant in place for between 12 and 36 months.
 Almost 5 percent of women tested had a gene called CYP3A7*1C that is usually active in fetuses and then switched off before birth.
 But some women with this gene continue to make the CYP3A7 enzyme into adulthood.

 Study’s lead author Aaron Lazorwitz said, “That enzyme breaks down the hormones in birth control and may put women at a higher risk of pregnancy while using contraceptives, especially lower dose methods.
 The variant could be found during genetic screening.”

-The study also highlights how pharmacogenomics, a relatively new field which analyzes how genes affect a person’s response to drugs, has the potential to dramatically alter the field of women’s health.
+The study also highlights how pharmacogenomics, a relatively new field that analyzes how genes affect a person’s response to drugs, has the potential to alter the field of women’s health dramatically.

 Lazorwitz said, “The study may help spur the development of more precise medical tools that can help tailor treatment to individual patients.
 As more genetic data become available, clinicians may need to consider adding genetic predisposition to increased steroid hormone metabolism in their differential diagnosis for unintended pregnancies in women reporting perfect adherence to hormonal contraceptive methods.”